parthsarkar17/parthsarkar17.github.io/content/posts/explore-nn/index.md

 Personally, I find it most valuable to view neural networks as functions, much like the ones we've already seen in the mathematical overview.
 In the case of neural networks that classify points into one of $k$ distinct categories (rightfully called "classifiers"), these functions define a set of rules that aim to partition the input space into $k$ different sectors; then, depending on the sector in which a point lies, the function would provide the corresponding classification.
 Oftentimes, it's too difficult for humans to conjure up these rules ourselves, so we let computers define them for us through a process called "training".

 That sounds lovely and all, but what exactly does this object that we're training look like?
 How do we know that it will even provide the set of rules we're looking for?
-And, after the structure is solidified, what exactly goes on during this so-called ``training"?
+And, after the structure is solidified, what exactly goes on during this so-called "training"?
 Such are the questions that this section will attempt to illuminate.
 Hold on to your matrices.

-\subsection{Setting Up The Problem}
+### Setting Up The Problem

-\subsubsection{Why This Problem?}
+#### Why This Problem?
 First, let's set up the toy problem that I mentioned in the introduction.
-The two main reasons that I chose this problem was \textbf{(1)} for its simplicity for human eyes and \textbf{(2)} its lack of linear-separability (you'll see what I mean in just a moment).
+The two main reasons that I chose this problem was **(1)** for its simplicity for human eyes and **(2)** its lack of linear-separability (you'll see what I mean in just a moment).
 Historically, despite its seeming simplicity, this second reason has given AI researchers a lot of headaches in the past.
-The following problem and the model we'll consequently build will shed light on how these researchers' issues were soon patched up.\\
+The following problem and the model we'll consequently build will shed light on how these researchers' issues were soon patched up.

 For those of you familiar with logic gates, we will be attempting to build a neural network that can classify the Exclusive-OR (XOR) function.